Introduction to Drones in Construction

 Construction Applications for Drones

-For your first experience in surveying a site, we recommend starting with a rugged but easy-to-use construction drone such as the Mavic 2 Zoom.
-The Phantom 4 Pro can create both straight down 2D surveys and, using a variety of intelligent flight planning apps, make a second pass at an angle so that you can automatically assemble an accurate 3D model.
+For your first experience in surveying a site, we recommend starting with a rugged but easy-to-use construction drone such as the Mavic 3 Enterprise.
+The Mavic 3 Enterprise can create both straight down 2D surveys and, using a variety of intelligent flight planning apps, make a second pass at an angle so that you can automatically assemble an accurate 3D model.
 All of these capabilities are possible with an easy-to-fly drone that costs just a little more than a toy!
+Add the RTK module and tie into an absolute coordinate system for even higher and better accuracy.

-More advanced users will want to upgrade to lidar-equipped drone such as the DJI Matrice M600 Pro with the Geo-MMS VLP-16 lidar system.
-Lidar modules use thousands of pulsed laser beams to precisely measure objects and generate millions of points of data.
-These 3-D point clouds can be modeled as a solid 3D object, yielding accurate depictions of even the most complex environments.
+For users seeking enhanced capabilities, a recommended upgrade involves transitioning to a lidar-equipped drone, such as the DJI Matrice 300 or 350 RTK with the DJI Zenmuse L1 or L2 lidar system.
+Lidar modules employ numerous pulsed laser beams to intricately measure objects, generating millions of data points.
+These 3D point clouds can then be transformed into a cohesive 3D object, providing precise representations of even the most intricate environments.

 "You’ll instantly know the true costs of preparing your site"